Panihati Assembly constituency

-Panihati Assembly constituency is an assembly constituency in North 24 Parganas district in the Indian state of West Bengal.
+Panihati Assembly constituency is a Legislative Assembly constituency of North 24 Parganas district in the Indian state of West Bengal.

 Overview

 As per orders of the Delimitation Commission, No. 111 Panihati Assembly constituency is composed of the following: Ward Nos.1 to 14, 16, 17 and 22 to 34 of Panihati municipality.

 Panihati Assembly constituency is part of No. 16 Dum Dum (Lok Sabha constituency).